LoveDaisy/ice_halo_sim/cpp/README.md

 * `max_recursion`:
 It defines the max number that a ray hits a surface during a simulation.
 If a ray hits more than this number and still doesn't leave the crystal, it will be dropped.

+* `multi_scatter`:
+It defines how to simulate multi-scattering halos.
+It has two attributes,
+  * `repeat`, defining how many times ray pass through crystals.
+If it is set to 1, then the simulation goes without any multi-scattering effects.
+In most cases, it is enough to set to 2. *NOTE:* simulation speed drammatically slow down when `repeat` increases.
+  * `probability`, defining how many rays can pass through next crystal.
+If it is set to 1.0, then *ALL* rays will be used as input for next crystal.

+  Multi-scattering is a highlight feature of this project.
+As far as I know, HaloSim cannot do this kind simulation, while HaloPoint handles it by a tricky workaround, and implements for only limited scenarios.

 ### Crystal settings